 If you have a navigation or app that shows where the rest stops are, use it!
 This is super helpful to know if you should make that stop along the road or wait it out for the next one.
-And if there isn’t a rest stop near by and you have to stop, many toll roads and major highways have emergency rest stops.
+Have to stop when there’s no rest stop near you?
+Many toll roads and major highways have emergency rest stops.
 I found these to be super helpful when I was driving by myself.
-There were quite a few times that my son become hysterical and I had to stop to check on him so either comfort him, feed him or change his diaper.
+There were quite a few times that my son become hysterical and I had to stop either comfort him, feed him or change his diaper.
 (Hence, why the prior tip on leaving an open car seat comes in handy!)

 9. Ziplock bags are your friend

-Use them for soiled close, snacks, trash that you don’t want stinking up the car.
+Use them for soiled close, snacks, diapers and other trash that you don’t want stinking up the car.
 I never leave the house without ziplock bags when traveling with a baby- whether I’m road tripping or not!

-5 Must Have Products for Any Car Ride with a Baby
+5 Must Have Products for a Car Ride with a Baby

 Regardless of your baby’s age, here are some items we swear by for surviving those long drives.
 For any moms-to-be out there, I definitely recommend planning ahead and considering these items for your baby registry.

 A baby mirror was critical for us for both safety and peace of mind for car rides of any length.
 We relied pretty heavily on these to see our son when he was rear facing.
 The mirror especially comes in handy if you’re doing a solo road trip with a baby.
 It certainly makes it easier to check if they’re sleeping, crying or throwing their toy for the millionth time when you don’t have a co-pilot to help.
 We have the Baby & Mom Backseat Car Mirror and love that it’s big enough to see the baby’s entire body, and it’s easy to install and adjust when needed.

 Car sun shades